The Downing Gorilla Forest

 Opens Memorial Day weekend 2016!

-The Elephants of the Zambezi River Valley will be the third largest elephant exhibit in the country.
+The Reed Family Elephants of the Zambezi River Valley is the third largest elephant exhibit in the country.
 It encompass more than 5 acres of sprawling outdoors space, plus indoor facility and world's largest elephant pool at 550,000 gallons.

 This habitat is designed to provide elephants with choices that help ensure their physical, mental and social well being.
 The innovative approach is informed by the latest scientific research about elephant welfare including a landmark 2013 study that assessed the health of elephants at all U.S. accredited zoos and identified opportunities to improve welfare for all elephants in professional care.
 Insights from these studies are informing how we care for elephants.